aleph2c/miros/doc/thread_safe_attributes.rst

 non-atomic "+=", "-=" ... "//=" statements using thread-safe attributes were
 also wrapped within locks.
-For more complex situations, the thread-safety features provided by the ``ThreadSafeAttributes`` class can be used get to get the thread lock explicitly.
+For more complex situations, the thread-safety features provided by the ``ThreadSafeAttributes`` class can be used to get the thread lock explicitly.

 I will introduce these ideas gradually through a set of examples.
 Let's begin by looking at four interacting threads (possible race conditions are